OWNER & RESIDENT A-Z

 - Never smoke if you are feeling sleepy and never smoke in bed.

 If you, or any resident in your Unit, are likely to require help in leaving the building in the case of a fire or other emergency you should ensure that you have noted this on the Owner or Tenant Information Form and have completed an Emergency Assistance Form.
 These forms are available on the “Useful Forms” page of this website.
-These forms are an essential part of our (YOUR) Fire Safety Plan and are made available to the Emergency Services should there be an emergency.
+These forms are an essential part of our (YOUR) Fire Safety Plan and can be accessed by the Emergency Services should there be an emergency.

 GARBAGE AND RECYCLING